Folderr/Docs/Guides/CLI/beta/getting-started.md

 Plans for Folderr CLI

 - Have the ability to download an executable from github.
+(Flatpak, native maybe, etc)
 - Better key management
 - Owner transfership (maybe)
 - Account management